-- There had been three clinical audits commenced in the last two years, two of these were completed audits where the improvements made were implemented and monitored. - Findings were used by the practice to improve services.
-For example, recent action taken as a result included improved monitoring and review of patients who experienced gestational diabetes to prevent development of diabetes in the future.
-Gestational diabetes is high blood sugar that develops during pregnancy.
+- There had been three clinical audits commenced in the last two years, all of these were completed audits where the improvements made were implemented and monitored. - Findings were used by the practice to improve services.
+For example, recent action taken as a result included an increase in the referral of patients with diabetes to the community diabetes team to help patients with the control and management of their condition.
+The practice also reduced the amount of prescriptions issued of a particular antibiotic used to treat upper respiratory tract infections.
+This ensured they were prescribing in line with the local CCG guidelines.